wx-chevalier/Awesome-Lists-and-CheatSheets/Web/DataVisualization/DataVisualization-OpenSource-Links.md

 - [Rough.js #Project#](http://roughjs.com/): Rough.js is a light weight (~8k), Canvas based library that lets you draw in a sketchy, hand-drawn-like, style.
 The library defines primitives to draw lines, curves, arcs, polygons, circles, and ellipses.
 It also supports drawing SVG paths.

 - [atrament.js #Project#](https://github.com/jakubfiala/atrament.js):Tiny JS library for beautiful drawing and handwriting on the HTML Canvas

+- [drawio #Project#](https://github.com/jgraph/drawio): draw.io is an online diagramming web site that delivers the source in this project.

 ## Business Intelligence